Jerry391/Jerry391.github.io/_pages/includes/intro.md

-I am an incoming PhD student in Computer Science at the University of Washington, where I am fortunated advised by [Su-In Lee](https://aims.cs.washington.edu/su-in-lee).
+I am a first-year PhD student in Computer Science at the University of Washington, where I am fortunated advised by [Su-In Lee](https://aims.cs.washington.edu/su-in-lee).
 My research interests lie in AI for Science, particularly in biology and medicine.
 Currently, I mainly focus on deep learning for large-scale single cell data representation.
 I am also dedicated to developing applications for model interpretability in the biomedical field.

 Previously, I was a data analyst at the Johns Hopkins Bloomberg School of Public Health, and received my MSE degree in Biomedical Engineering, advised by [Hongkai Ji](https://jilab.org/people/) and [Weiqiang Zhou](http://www.weiqiangzhou.com/aboutme/).
 I obtained my Bachelor's degree in Computer Science from Nanjing Normal University.